ohayosua/ohayosua/README.md

 ### About Me 🌐
-Over 2 years of experience in working with Data, I am an experienced Data Analyst with a passion for transforming complex data into actionable insights for driving data-driven decisions.
+With over two years of experience working with data, I am an experienced Data Analyst with a passion for transforming complex data into actionable insights for driving data-driven decisions.

 ### My Professional Journey in Data 🌟